Mold Inspection and Testing Delaware

 Mold needs moisture to survive.
 A thorough inspection should always start by performing a visual and thermal imaging inspection of desired areas to identify and document past or present moisture damage, mold-like substances, and temperature anomalies.

 Timing is critical.
 Many of the building materials used in the construction of your home or business were created to withstand the effects of moisture and water and can be salvaged if professionally restored in time.
-Timely restoration and drying can save you thousands in unnecessary expense and repair.
-Any mold inspection done properly must identify this time and money saving detail in the inspection process.
+Timely restoration and drying can save you thousands in unnecessary expenses and repairs.
+Any mold inspection done properly must identify this time and money-saving detail in the inspection process.

 Inspection reports.
-Every professional, no matter the industry should provide you with a detailed written estimate of its findings.
-These reports should always include images, moisture readings of any damaged materials and clear line items that outlines any recommended steps in remediation.
+Every professional, no matter the industry should provide you with a detailed written estimate of their findings.
+These reports should always include images, moisture readings of any damaged materials, and clear line items that outline any recommended steps in remediation.